-Construction contracts managers help to win building contracts.
+Construction contract managers help to win building contracts.
 They also help to control costs and keep construction projects on track.
 Projects can include everything from commercial and residential developments to road and rail engineering works.

 If you’re good with numbers and IT and can pay close attention to detail, you could find a career as a construction contract manager very rewarding.
 To do this job you will need experience in the construction industry, although you may be able to get in if you have a background in contracting and managing projects in other sectors.

-Commercial management is the non-technical business disciplines within a company or organization, particularly the administration of revenue and expenses to generate a financial return.
+Commercial management is the non-technical business discipline within a company or organization, particularly the administration of revenue and expenses to generate a financial return.
 Its origins appear to go back to the defense and construction industries in the United Kingdom in the 1590s.